How Much Does it Really Cost to Have and Raise Kids in Australia?

 Teach your kids to budget and save for a car.
 Or if you want to, you can choose to buy your kids one.

-One note, I took better care of my cars than my friends did who were given one by their parents.
+One note, we took better care of our cars that we had to pay for ourselves than our friends did, who were given one by their parents.

 Those who were given one all had car accidents or trashed the cars because they hadn’t worked for them.